druids/django-pynotify/docs/configuration.rst

 * ``PYNOTIFY_TEMPLATE_CHECK`` (default: ``False``)

     Boolean indicating if template string should be checked before rendering.
-If any related object used in the template string is missing, :class:`~pynotify.exceptions.MissingContextVariableError` will be raised.
+If any named related object or extra data used in the template string is missing, :class:`~pynotify.exceptions.MissingContextVariableError` will be raised.

 * ``PYNOTIFY_TEMPLATE_PREFIX`` (default: ``''``)